mapp-digital/webtrekk-data-streams-test-consumer/readme.md

 ## Run

-A runnable - fat - jar is provided in the `./dist` folder.
+A precompiled, runnable – fat – jar is provided in the `./dist` folder.

-To run the test application simply navigate into the `./dist` folder and run:
+To run the application simply navigate into the `./dist` folder and run:

 ```
 java -jar webtrekk-data-streams-consumer-test.jar ./application.properties
 ```

+Don't forget to update the `application.propertes` beforehand as explained above.

 ## Logging for test & analytics

+The app uses simple console logging to log metrics after each consumption from the data stream.
+Additionally, logging of the Kafka Consumer can be turned on.
+Also logging of further metrics to file is possible.

 ### TSV (tab separated values) logging

-Setting `enable-tsv-logs` to `true` will enable additional logging to 2 TSV files:
+Setting `enable-tsv-logs` to `true` in the `application.propertis` file will enable additional logging to 2 TSV files:

-- meta.tsv:
-- records:tsv:
+- **meta.tsv**: Metrics about consumption of the data stream.
+- **records:tsv**: Information about each consumed record

-Hit: The files are overwritten on every start of the application.
+Note: The files are overwritten on every start of the application.

 ### Kafka Client Logs

-Setting `enable-kafka-client-debug-logs` to `true` will enable additional debug logs of the Kafka consumer on console.
+Setting `enable-kafka-client-debug-logs` to `true` in the `application.propertis` file will enable additional debug logs of the Kafka consumer on console.

 ## Build it

-The project uses maven assembly plugin to build a runnable - fat - jar containing all dependencies.
+The project uses the maven assembly plugin to build a runnable – fat – jar containing all dependencies.

 Use `mvn package` on project root to build the jar.
 The jar will be located in the `./target/` folder of the project.